openstack/openstack-manuals/doc/install-guide/source/environment-networking-verify.rst

 .. note::

-   Red Hat and SUSE enables a restrictive :term:`firewall` by default.
+   RHEL, CentOS and SUSE distributions enable a restrictive :term:`firewall` by default.
 During the installation process, certain steps will fail unless you alter or disable the firewall.
 For more information about securing your environment, refer to the `OpenStack Security Guide <https://docs.openstack.org/security-guide/>`_.

-   Debian and Ubuntu do not enable a restrictive :term:`firewall` by default.
+   Ubuntu does not enable a restrictive :term:`firewall` by default.
 For more information about securing your environment, refer to the `OpenStack Security Guide
    <https://docs.openstack.org/security-guide/>`_.